rexhancx/rexhancx.github.io/_pages/research.md

 <img src="/images/ijms.jpg">

+* Previous findings about chicken muscle growth and development were not clear
 * To investigate the underlying regulatory mechanisms of chicken muscle growth and development
 * Achieved *in vivo* *MSTN* gene knockout on broiler leg muscle  through direct injection of adenoviral Cas9 vector, and performed *in vivo* fluorescence imaging, sanger sequencing, and RNA-seq to analyze *MSTN* gene pathways
 * Large-fragment deletion of *MSTN* was achieved in all knockout chicken, and the expression of *MSTN* was downregulated.
 GO enrichment and IPA analysis revealed many genes that interacted with *MSTN*.